waoverholt/waoverholt.github.io/_posts/blog/2016-04-27-testing_otu_picking.md

 In the end this method identified 121,171 OTUs (27,438 OTUs after removing singletons).
 This took ~20 minutes of CPU time (running on 8 nodes, with 50gbs avaiable).
 All told it took 31 Gbs of RAM (likely double what I needed since these sequences should all be in the same direction).

 I am not doing anything nearly as clever as Dr. Pat Schloss about checking the quality and reproducibility of the methods being tested.
-This is more about scaling, feasibility, and a "gut check" for number of OTU detected.
+This is more about scaling, feasibility, and a simple "gut check" for number of OTU detected (which I'm debated about whether to mention since it's so nonscientific).
+However, in my defense these data will be used for broad biogeographical patterns and if I were to look in detail at specific groups, I'd pull all those raw seqeunces out and recluster them correctly.

 ## QIIME denovo clustering with uclust (default)
 I know there are plenty of problems with the greedy clustering algorithm "uclust" and that Dr. Robert Edgar has updated this several times.
 I have used it many times in the past and I wanted to include this as a baseline connection to other work I've done.